 The platform also integrates with CRMs such as Salesforce and Hubspot for a streamlined gifting experience, and has a Gmail add-on that allows you to send gift invites directly from your Gmail interface.

 Ready to get started with reward-based corporate gifting to celebrate and delight your clients?
-Book a 30-minute demo with one of our Gift Campaign Managers to see how our gifting platform works and to get access to a free trial.
+Book a 30-minute demo with one of our Gift Campaign Managers to see how our gifting platform works and to create an account.